 More than 4,500 plant species prosper on the island, most of which are orchids.
 The islands are also home to 130 different kinds of butterflies.
 The local population is very traditional.
 There is no television broadcaster on the island because the citizens believe that television destroys their culture.

-So the Solomon Islands are especially suited for adventurous people.
+Because of its unique disposition, the Solomon Islands are especially suited for adventurous people.

 Like most of the island groups in the South Pacific, the climate of the Solomon Islands is contingent on the trade winds.
 The climate is typically warm and tropical throughout the year.
 The rainy season lasts from November until April.
 Occasional cyclones can occur during these months although the islands are not directly located in their path.

 Crowds: Slightly crowded in summer